A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Prior and posterior distributions

 \section{Prior and posterior distributions}

-We report in Table~\ref{tab:prior} the prior distributions of the parameters of the model presented in Sect.~\ref{sec:transit_keplerian_characterization} and in Fig.~\ref{fig:corner} the corner plot of the posterior distributions resulting from our best MCMC fit.
+We list in Table~\ref{tab:prior} the prior distributions of the parameters of the model presented in Sect.~\ref{sec:transit_keplerian_characterization} and in Fig.~\ref{fig:corner} the corner plot of the posterior distributions resulting from our best MCMC fit.